Terms and Conditions

 15.4 Amendments

-The Provider may make reasonable changes to the Services (for example, to improve performance or comply with law) provided that such changes do not eliminate core features of the Services.
+The Provider may make reasonable changes to the Services (for example, to improve performance or comply with laws) provided that such changes do not eliminate core features of the Services.
 We will inform you of any material changes in a timely manner.

 15.5 Assignment

-Neither Party may assign this Agreement without the prior written consent of the other Party, except (a) to an Affiliate; or (b) in connection with a merger, acquisition, corporate reorganisation, or sale of all or substantially all its assets.
+Neither Party may assign this Agreement without the prior written consent of the other Party, except (a) to an Affiliate, or (b) in connection with a merger, acquisition, corporate reorganisation, or sale of all or substantially all its assets.

 Any assignment made in violation of this Section will be null and void.